traefik/traefik/docs/content/providers/kubernetes-crd.md

 !!! warning "Deprecation"

-    Please notice that the default value for this option will be set to `false` in the next minor version (v2.4).
+    Please notice that the default value for this option will be set to `false` in a future version.

 ## Further